holdno/vue-upload-qiniu/README.md

 Demo view
 --------------
-Still developing </br>
+This project still under development </br>
-When completed you can open here
+When it is completed you can open it here.